General Introduction to

 Actions:

-Warming yang and reversing
+Warming yang

-the adverse ascending qi, and
+and reversing the adverse ascending

-promoting the circulation of qi
+promoting the circulation of

-to remove the water out from the body.
+water out from the body.

 Ingredients: